 I don’t know if it is something with the Argentinians, but they have some kind of mystic regarding the tournament.
 Boca Juniors, when they play at La Bombonera, there are two main entrance gates (away and home).
 And guess what?
 The away is meant to be the in the exact size of a regular bus, so the opponents feel it smaller when they arrive to play there.
 Also, when they go to the changing rooms, they are obligated to pass by the glass where Boca’s players are warming up.
 Then, the facility is just below the famous ultras La 12, so that means you have to put your kit while the supporters jump and make an earthquake noise above you.

-Because the continent is so big, logistics turn into a nightmare for the clubs.
+Because the continent is so big, logistics turns into a nightmare for the clubs.
 Once, when Atlético Tucumán, a small Argentinian club went to Ecuador to play against El Nacional, things got messy.
-They were making the preparation of the match in Quito, in order to get used to the 2,8000 altitude.
-Their flight, in the same day as the match, obviously got delayed (in South America this is almost a must), and only 19 players went onboard because of “lack of documents” (Very common here.
+They were making the preparation of the match in Quito, in order to get used to the 2,8000 altitudes.
+Their flight, in the same day as the match, obviously got delayed (in South America this is almost a must), and only 19 players went on board because of “lack of documents” (Very common here.
 The authorities didn’t let everybody departure with some bulls*** excuse).
 They arrived 1:30 late for the game and without any kit (boots, jerseys), as all of them got stuck in the airport.
-They got very lucky because the Under 20 South American League were held in the same city, and because they have the same colours as the National team, they borrowed (!) from them to play the match.
+They got very lucky because the Under 20 South American League was held in the same city, and because they have the same colours as the National team, they borrowed (!) from them to play the match.
 Unbelievable, they won the game and went to the next round!

 I can be here talking for days about Copa Libertadores.
 Wednesday night is a must.
 It is the day you gathered your friends in a tasty barbecue and get ready for a war.
 Home games, just full of tension.

 It is louder.
 It is pure passion.
 There is nothing to compare.
 You just have to feel it.